tdwg/vocab/documentation-specification.md

 | Preferred namespace prefix  | vann:preferredNamespacePrefix              |
 | Namespace IRI               | vann:preferredNamespaceUri                 |

-When a preferred namespace prefix is chosen, care should be taken to ensure that there is no collision with other commonly used prefix abbreviations.
-The namespace IRI will often be the same as the IRI that identifies the term list, although this is not always the case, particularly when hash URIs are used.
-For example, the SKOS ontology is identified by http://www.w3.org/2004/02/skos/core, but the SKOS namespace (usually abbreviated skos:) is http://www.w3.org/2004/02/skos/core#.
+When a preferred namespace prefix is suggested as a value for vann:preferredNamespacePrefix, it is desirable to ensure that there is no collision with other commonly used prefix abbreviations.
+Commonly used namepace abbreviations have been cataloged at prefix.cc  [PREFIX.CC].

 Term lists for borrowed terms are simply used to group those terms and are not authoritative.
 So information about preferred namespace abbreviations and IRIs will not be included in the metadata about that term list.
 However, if the defining authority for terms within a namespace fails to provide that information, it can be asserted within the document that contains the metadata about the term list.